grafana/tempo/docs/sources/tempo/operations/dedicated_columns.md

 # Dedicated attribute columns

-Dedicated attribute columns improve query performance by storing the most frequently used columns in their own columns, rather than in the generic attribute key-value list.
+Dedicated attribute columns improve query performance by storing the most frequently used attributes in their own columns, rather than in the generic attribute key-value list.

 Introduced with `vParquet3`, dedicated attribute columns are only available when using this storage format.